cferdinandi/adventure/content/gm.md

 	- **9+** Death allows them to return to the living
 	- **6-8** Death requires something in return

-### Improvising Monsters
+### Improvising Creatures

-In Adventure, a _monster_ is any villain (not just humanoid ones).
-Like player characters, monsters have HP and get knocked out or die when it reaches zero.
+In Adventure, a _creature_ is any non-character being.
+They can be friendly allies, villains, or something in-between.
+Like player characters, creatures have HP and get knocked out or die when it reaches zero.

-<p class="margin-bottom-small">Assign HP and damage to monsters based on their difficulty.</p>
+<p class="margin-bottom-small">Assign HP and damage to creatures based on their size and toughness.</p>

-- **Easy:** 1 HP, 1 Damage
+- **Small:** 1 HP, 1 Damage
 - **Medium:** 3 HP, 1 Damage
-- **Hard:** 6 HP, 2 Damage
+- **Large:** 6 HP, 2 Damage
-- **Very Hard:** 9 HP, 3 Damage
+- **Very Large:** 9 HP, 3 Damage
-- **Monsterous.** 15 HP, 5 Damage
+- **Ginormous.** 15 HP, 5 Damage

 These are just guidelines.
-Feel free to adjust the HP and damage to make the monsters more or less challenging as desired.
+Feel free to adjust the HP and damage to make the creatures more or less challenging as desired.

 You might also give your creatures special abilities or unique features.
-For creatures that attack in hordes, players can damage multiple monsters with one attack.
+For creatures that attack in hordes, players can damage multiple creatures with one attack.

 {{<callout title="Examples">}}
 - **Rat.** 1 HP, 1 Damage. _Attack in hordes._